• Skip to primary navigation

 Easy Bobotie

-A hearty and comforting bobotie recipe, made with curried minced beef, fruit, and a savoury egg custard topping, which is baked in the oven until golden.
+A delicious and comforting South African bobotie recipe, made with curried minced beef, fruit, and a savoury egg custard topping, which is baked in the oven until golden.

 Course Main Course